lpsoares/OlhoTeclado/experiment_server/data/README.md

 - The z 3D coordinate of the left eye in the 3D space;
 - The x 3D coordinate of the right eye in the 3D space;
 - The y 3D coordinate of the right eye in the 3D space;
-- The z 3D coordinate of the right eye in the 3D space.
+- The z 3D coordinate of the right eye in the 3D space;
+- The x 3D coordinate of the direction of the left eye;
+- The y 3D coordinate of the direction of the left eye;
+- The z 3D coordinate of the direction of the left eye;
+- The x 3D coordinate of the direction of the right eye;
+- The y 3D coordinate of the direction of the right eye;
+- The z 3D coordinate of the direction of the right eye.